taylormck/simpleOBJViewer/README.txt

 Up is forward, down is backwards, left is left, and right is right.

-//---------------------------ANTI-ALIASING !!--------------------------------//
-Anti-aliasing is enabled.
-It wasn't difficult, though I'm unsure exactly which algorithm is being used.

 //---------------------------RENDERING OPTIONS !!----------------------------//
-Added a few displaying options c - switches the toon outline l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis n - shows the normals f - uses flat shading (default is smooth) r - resets to original view (runtime only) debug - prints debug statements, for development purposes
+Added a few displaying options c - toggles the toon outline (off by default) l - uses a light source fixed to the world (default is fixed to camera) b - shows a bounding box a - shows the axis n - shows the normals f - uses flat shading (default is smooth) r - resets to original view (runtime only)

 Note that the arguments must be separate and must have the '-' flag in front

-The program can run with these as arguments or they can be typed at run time to alternate the option on or off). i.e., viewer [.obj file] -b -a will run the viewer showing both a bounding box and the axis.
+The program can run with these as arguments or they can be typed at run time to toggle the option on or off). i.e., viewer [.obj file] -b -a will run the viewer showing both a bounding box and the axis.